-When employees leave MoDOT, the department loses a large investment in recruiting, hiring, and training its workforce.
+When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
 While some turnover is appropriate, MoDOT needs to retain a great workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.

-The overall turnover rate has risen from 7.75 percent in the first three quarters of fiscal year 2017 to 8.41 percent in the first three quarters of FY 2018.
-During the first three quarters of FY 2018, resignations showed an upward trend and retirements increased slightly.
-Releases have decreased with 38 during the first three quarters of FY 2017 and 35 during the first three quarters of FY 2018.
+The overall turnover rate has risen slightly from 2.79 percent in the first quarter of fiscal year 2017 to 3.03 percent in the first quarter of FY 2018.
+During the first quarter of FY 2018, resignations showed an upward trend and retirements showed a downward trend.
+Releases decreased from 12 in FY 2017 to 9 in FY 2018.
 The 2018 target is to have 292 or fewer resignations.